 - P.A.
 Yeomans’s keyline plan.

 In the late 1960s, Australian scientist Bill Mollison and his student David Holmgren began their observations of the rise of industrial agriculture and its consequences.
-A brief examination of the loss of biodiversity, topsoil, and water quality associated with commercial farming convinced them that a more sustainable system needed to be developed.
+A brief examination of the loss of biodiversity, topsoil, and water quality associated with commercial farming convinced them that a more sustainable system was in order.
 As a wildlife biologist, Mollison was particularly disturbed by the effect farming was having on natural ecosystems.
-However, he quickly came to the conclusion that he wanted to respond with a positive solution rather than impotent rage.
+However, he quickly concluded that he wanted to respond with a positive solution rather than impotent rage.
 The result was the term permaculture (coined in the mid-1970s by the scientific duo) and the system it represented.